jpnt/jpstack/README.md

 - **Modular Architecture**: Organized into roles and tasks, making it easy to manage and extend.
 Each role encapsulates a specific aspect of the installation process.

-- **Stage Selection**: Allows the user to select only the desired stage to run.
+- **Stage Selection**: Allows the user to select only the desired stages to run.
 Useful if OS is already installed in disk.

 ## Installation